mmitou/react-auth0-spa/README.md

 ## Usage

-Please try this sample on Linux.
+Please try this example on Linux.

 ### configure Auth0